Karthi3754/GeoSphere-Market/README.md

 4. The API returns the corresponding **latitude and longitude**.
 5. These coordinates are automatically stored along with the delivery details.
 6. Only the **seller** has access to view the exact delivery location (lat/lng) for dispatch purposes.

+## 🚀 Future Enhancements

+- 📦 **Live Product Tracking** – Track the live location of the product using WebSocket and GPS.
+- 🔔 **Push Notifications** – Notify users about order status, shipping updates, and delivery alerts.

 Happy Coding 🚀🎯